CurlyWurly-1/STM8S103F3P6-development-board/README.md

 <img src="images/ST-LinkV2_pinout_01.jpg" alt="ST-Link V2"/>

 If you want to program the board as per these examples, you will also need a "ST-LINK V2" USB device like the blue one you see in the picture above - If you haven't already got one, make sure you buy it at the same time as you buy a STM8S103F3P6 Development board.
-You will be using the following pins (N.B.
-Annoyingly, the connection sequence varies - check your wiring when you get to the development board - see the first picture above)
+You will be using the pin connectino listed below.
+Annoyingly, the connection sequence varies between the ST-LINK V2 and the development board i.e. Make sure you compare the picture above with the first picture at the top, and use the connection matrix below to connect the two together

  - SWDIO (pin2)    -> SWIM
  - gnd   (pin4)    -> Gnd